Curriculum

 Children are given many opportunities to write and to learn to develop their writing skills including:

-• Phonics and spelling: Daily 20 minutes Letters and sounds sessions in Key stage 1 classes.
-We use the LCP phonics scheme of work.
+• Phonics and spelling: Daily 20 minutes session in EYFS and Key stage 1 classes.
+We use the Little Wandle phonics scheme of work.

 • Emergent writing: In Reception and Key Stage One children are given daily opportunities to write freely within a particular genre and across the curriculum.
 This gives them the opportunity to become emergent writers.